rfhb/ctrdata/README.md

 These command line tools are required for `ctrLoadQueryIntoDb()`, the main function of package `ctrdata`.

-In Linux and macOS (including version 11.2 Big Sur), these are usually already installed.

-For MS Windows, install [cygwin](https://cygwin.org/install.html): In `R`, run `ctrdata::installCygwinWindowsDoInstall()` for an automated minimal installation into `c:\cygwin`.
-Alternatively, install manually cygwin with packages `perl`, `php-jsonc` and `php-simplexml` into `c:\cygwin`.
+-   For MS Windows, install [cygwin](https://cygwin.org/install.html):
+    In `R`, run `ctrdata::installCygwinWindowsDoInstall()` for an
+    automated minimal installation.
+Alternatively, install manually
+    cygwin with packages `perl`, `php-jsonc` and `php-simplexml` into `c:\cygwin`.
 The installation needs about 160 MB disk space; no administrator credentials needed.

+-   In macOS (including version 11.2 Big Sur), these are usually already installed; in case of errors, [`homebrew`](https://brew.sh/) can be used to install these binaries.

+-   In Linux, these are usually already installed; tools for installation vary by distribution (e.g., `apt`).

 ## Testing